Eaton, Ohio: History

 Eaton was founded and platted in 1806 by William Bruce.
-The village derives its name from Gen. William Eaton (1764–1811), the U.S. Consul at Tunis, who led a diverse army in a harrowing march from Egypt to Tripoli to meet the U.S. Naval forces.
-In addition to the city of Eaton and the county of Preble, various streets in Eaton (Barron, Decatur, Israel, Wadsworth, and Somers) were named in honor of heroes of the First Barbary War and the Second Barbary War.
+The village derives its name from William Eaton, the U.S. Consul General to Tunis from 1797–1803 and commander of U.S. military forces in First Barbary War.
+In addition to the city of Eaton and the county of Preble, various streets in Eaton (including Barron, Decatur, Israel, Wadsworth, and Somers) were named in honor of heroes of the First Barbary War and Second Barbary War.

 The town grew quickly following its establishment.
 In 1846, the town first had 1000 inhabitants.
 This growth was primarily derived from the town's location at the strategic junction of two turnpikes.
 In 1849, Eaton was the site of a cholera outbreak.
 About half of the inhabitants fled; of the remaining 600 people, 120 died.

-19th century fire

-In June 1859 a fire in Eaton destroyed thirteen of its primary business establishments.
+In June 1859, a fire in Eaton destroyed thirteen of its primary business establishments.
 The total loss was estimated at $40,000 to $50,000.
 Caused by incendiaries, the fire scorched the courthouse and left it a brown color.
-The disaster was first reported by the Cincinnati Commercial.